 Recently, new titles have begun to emerge that put the emphasis on the customer, rather than the field.
-But what do new titles say about modern field service — and do the names matter anyway?
+But what does changing job titles say about modern field service — and do the names matter anyway?

 “Quite a few companies and industries have created new and different names for employees that work directly with customers — some much better than others — yet field service does not seem to be one of them.
 At least not on any large scale.
 Yet,” wrote Jeremy Frank, director of content marketing at ServiceMax, in a SmartVan article about field service naming conventions.